castlewong/visionOS-Explorer/USDZ files.md

 4. Free3D: Free3D is a website that hosts a variety of 3D models, including USDZ files.
 While they have both free and paid models, you can filter the search results to display only free models.
 Visit the website at: [https://free3d.com/](https://free3d.com/)

-And, remember to check the licensing terms and restrictions for each model before using them in your own commerical projects.
+And, remember to check the licensing terms and restrictions for each model before using them in your own commercial projects.